 Sprinkle the flour over the meat and mix until you can't see any flour.3 tablespoon AP flour

 Add the dried herbs, beef stock, tomato paste, Worcestershire sauce, salt, and pepper, and then crumble in the bouillon cubes.
 Stir well to combine.
-Bring the mixture to a simmer and cook for 10 minutes.1½ teaspoon dried thyme1½ teaspoon dried oregano1 teaspoon dried parsley2½ cups beef broth2 tablespoon tomato paste1 tablespoon Worcestershire sauce½ teaspoon salt½ teaspoon black pepper2 beef bouillon cubes
+Bring the mixture to a simmer and cook for 10 minutes.1½ teaspoon dried thyme (see note 3)1½ teaspoon dried oregano (see note 3)1 teaspoon dried parsley (see note 3)2½ cups beef broth (see note 4)2 tablespoon tomato paste1 tablespoon Worcestershire sauce½ teaspoon salt½ teaspoon black pepper2 beef bouillon cubes (see note 5)

 Add extra salt and pepper to taste (the stock and bouillon cubes add salt so you might not need any).